-Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield to take test
+Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield tested

 Those undergoing tests at this centre remain in their vehicles while a swab is performed.

-In recent weeks the government has urged Kiwis to get tested if they are unwell or a doctor requests a test.
+In recent weeks the Government has urged Kiwis to get tested if they are unwell or if a doctor requests a test.

-As the Unite Against Covid campaign shifts gears to be ready for a second wave of community transmission, the Government is stepping up testing to a target of 4,000 a day.
+As the Unite Against Covid campaign shifts gear to be ready for a second wave of community transmission, the Government is stepping up testing to a target of 4000 a day.

 It says testing remains one of the best ways to ensure there was no undetected community transmission in New Zealand.